Molecular Biology of the Cell

 Shindiapina P, Barlowe C. Requirements for transitional endoplasmic reticulum site structure and function in Saccharomyces cerevisiae.
 Mol Biol Cell.
 2010 May 1;21(9):1530-45. doi: 10.1091/mbc.e09-07-0605.
 Epub 2010 Mar 3.
 PMID: 20200224; PMCID: PMC2861612.

 Dartmouth Digital Commons Citation

 Shindiapina, Polina and Barlowe, Charles, "Requirements for Transitional Endoplasmic Reticulum Site Structure and Function in Saccharomyces cerevisiae" (2010).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 3864.